BlackIkeEagle/muttvcardsearch/README.md

 * Include the values in double quotes if you have whitespace in it.
 * The options don't have to be in a particular order
+* You need to have a username and password - anonymous connections are not supported
 * To change a setting just reconfigure and pass `--name=your-label` to identify the entry and then apply the changes you have.
 Always provide all settings - even if you only would like to change a single one.